-The mushrooms are pickled in a distinctly asian pickling solution – rice vinegar, mirin, and soy sauce.
+The mushrooms are pickled in a distinctly Asian pickling solution – rice vinegar, mirin, and soy sauce.
 It is fresh, bright, and layers on top of the flavours of the vegetables being pickled.
-This method adds a brightness to the mushrooms, while retaining their essence.
-I love that about Asian pickling techniques, it doesn’t replace, but retains the essence of what you are pickling.
+This method adds brightness to the mushrooms while retaining their essence.
+I love that about Asian pickling techniques; it doesn’t replace but retains the essence of what you are pickling.

-The polenta fries are certainly not of Asian origin, however they have such great foundational textures and flavours that beautifully underpin the brightness of the pickled mushrooms.
-Not only that, they work great for scooping up the romesco and velvety duck egg yolks.
+The baked polenta fries are certainly not of Asian origin.
+However, they have such great foundational textures and flavours that beautifully underpin the brightness of the pickled mushrooms.
+Not only that, they work great for scooping up the romesco and velvety poached duck egg yolks.

-If you end up with more polenta than you need, the parmesan polenta base used here is worth exploring.
+If you end up with more polenta than you need, this herb crumbed fillet on grilled parmesan polenta is worth exploring.

 There are so many variations on romesco sauce.
-The most common recipes use almonds and a sherry vinegar.
+The most common recipes use almonds and sherry vinegar.
 Substituting walnuts and balsamic vinegar give this version quite a distinctive flavour.
-The roasted peppers still dominate of course.
-I love the earthy taste of walnuts, and the elegance of balsamic vinegar.
-This romesco sauce worked very well for me, and for this dish.
+The roasted peppers still dominate, of course.
+I love the earthy taste of walnuts and the elegance of balsamic vinegar.
+This romesco sauce worked very well for me and this dish.

-A feature of this dish is of course the duck eggs.
-If you can buy fresh duck eggs, they have a wonderful richness of flavor.
+A feature of this dish is, of course, the poached duck eggs.
+If you can buy fresh duck eggs, they have a wonderful richness of flavour.
 But if they are hard to get where you are, chicken eggs will be a very worthy substitute.